-Having previously been a Deputy Head, Head of History, English Teacher, Head of Pastoral Care, Head of Boarding, and Head of Racquet Sports at private prep schools in the UK, Charlie accepted a new challenge in September 2017 and joined RST as our Head of Admissions.
-Though successfully recruiting pupils in excess of expectations, the lure of school mastering proved too strong and Charlie moves back into teaching from September 2018 as Assistant Head (with responsibility for Activities and New Children) and as Head of History.
+Having previously held roles as Deputy Head, Head of History, English Teacher, Head of Pastoral Care, Head of Boarding and Head of Racquet Sports at some top private prep schools in the UK, Charlie took on a new challenge when he joined Rugby School Thailand in 2017 as our Head of Admissions.
+He rose to the challenge and successfully recruited pupils in excess of expectations – but the lure of school mastering proved too strong and Charlie is now Assistant Head, overseeing the activities programme and the arrival of new children, and Head of History.

 Prep School Teachers

 Ellen Barnes (British)